rccordell/f20idh/assignments/discussion.md

 title: Leading Class Discussion
 ---

+## Overview

++ Students will work individually
++ Students will lead class once during the semester
++ We will sign up for classes during the first or second week of class

+## The Nitty-Gritty

 Once during the semester you will be responsible for leading our class discussion.
 This means a few things:

 1. You should read all the readings—including the optional readings—for your week carefully and well in advance.